MStaniaszek1998/Scrapper/README.md

  the web page html into Data Lake.
 2. Scrapper opens the downloaded files and scrapes the information (i.e. name of the IEOs, Rating , url to the whitepaper) and saves the result into the data lake.
+3. Inserter puts urls to database to maintain information about url's status of crawling.
 [Present with image]

-A database system is used to store the information If the requested url was scrapped successfully or there was a failure.
-It will
 ## Data Lake Structure
 Data Lake consists of raw crawled web pages or pdf files and also scrapped information into csv format.